8 Yoga Poses to Avoid When Pregnant

 A pregnant woman holding her belly while sitting

 Your body is changing physically, and it does not remain the same during pregnancy.
 Therefore, your exercise routine also needs to be tweaked accordingly.
-The yoga poses you were doing prior to getting pregnant could pose to be a threat to you and your baby, they could be uncomfortable and difficult to do, and they could cause complications in different phases of pregnancy.
+The yoga poses you were doing prior to getting pregnant could pose a threat to you and your baby; they could be uncomfortable and difficult to do, and they could cause complications in different phases of pregnancy.
 For instance, in the first trimester, you should avoid deep abdominal twisting poses as it may adversely affect the implantation process.
 Hence, it is important to list down all the yoga poses to avoid while pregnant.

 Types of Yoga Poses That Must Be Avoided During Pregnancy